JeAtKhode/Fala-Wewe/README.md

 <h2>Features</h2>
 The website includes the following sections:

-Home: Welcoming landing page with introductory information.
+Home: Welcoming landing page with introductory information.<br>
-Shop: Display of available apparel items with images, prices, and descriptions.
+Shop: Display of available apparel items with images, prices, and descriptions.<br>
-About Us: Background on the business and our inspiration behind FALA WEWE.
+About Us: Background on the business and our inspiration behind FALA WEWE.<br>
 Contact Us: Simple contact form and business contact information.

 <h2>Technologies Used</h2>
-Front-End: HTML, CSS, JavaScript
+Front-End: HTML, CSS, JavaScript<br>
-Version Control: Git and GitHub
+Version Control: Git and GitHub<br>
 Testing: Manual testing on multiple devices and browsers

 <h2>Learning Outcomes</h2>